upenn-acg/ocolos-public/README.md

       + run this script `sh scripts/C1_BOLTed_performance_test.sh`

 ## UPDATES: Support for the AArch64 platform
-- Thanks to Wenlong who contribute to the Ocolos, making it also work for the AArch64 platform.
+- Thanks to Wenlong who contributed to Ocolos, making it also work for the AArch64 platform.
 - The link to the version that supports AArch64 platform can be found [here](https://github.com/onroadmuwl/ocolos-public-aarch64).

 ## Miscellaneous (notes about how to debug Ocolos)